adaltas/ece-spark-2020-fall/labs/lab2/README.md

 ### Homework

-1. Computed the total money earned by each driver for each day with the following condition:
+1. Computed the total money earned by each driver for each day with the following conditions:
-   - When the `payment_type` is `CSH`, the tip is not included in the `total_fare`
+   - When the `payment_type` is `CSH`, the tip is not included in the `total_fare`, otherwise the `total_fare` already contains the tip
-   - Otherwise the `total_fare` already contains the tip
+   - The `tolls` fare are payed by driver
 2. Compute by hour:
    - The average tip
    - The average duration